mainmatter/playbook/README.md

 # simplabs Playbook

-If you're interested to learn how we work at simplabs you've come to the right place.
-Our process is based on patterns and values that we acquired and defined throughout years of working with clients on a variety of projects.
+This document describes how we work.
+Our process is based on patterns and values that we acquired and defined over years of working with clients on a variety of projects.
 We have found our method to result in smooth execution and great output.

 ## [Project Procedure](./project-procedure)